Published September 29, 2010

 Murphy points out that the structure and integrated components of the Buffalo CTRC will help investigators communicate more effectively, systematically pooling their expertise and enabling access to centralized instruction and regulatory know-how, for instance.
 Providing specific training for clinical and translational research is also critical to obtaining a CTSA.
 “If you look at the NIH vision, one of the problems or barriers to performing really good clinical and translational research is there aren’t enough people doing it and trained to do it,” Murphy says

-In addition to UB’s five health sciences schools, other members of the Buffalo Translational Consortium (BTC) are Roswell Park Cancer Institute, Great Lakes Health System of Western New York, UBMD, Hauptman-Woodward Medical Research Institute, UB’s Research Institute on Addictions, and UB’s New York State Center of Excellence in Bioinformatics and Life Sciences.
+In addition to UB’s five health sciences schools, other members of the Buffalo Translational Consortium (BTC) are Roswell Park Comprehensive Cancer Center, Great Lakes Health System of Western New York, UBMD, Hauptman-Woodward Medical Research Institute, UB’s Research Institute on Addictions, and UB’s New York State Center of Excellence in Bioinformatics and Life Sciences.